 Is exFAT The Same As FAT32 format?

-There are many file formats used in Windows, and FAT32 emerged as a popular format in the long run but has its limitation regarding the size of files.
-Then comes the exFat, and there is a considerable difference between them.
+Many file formats are used in Windows, and FAT32 emerged as a popular format in the long run but has its limitations regarding the size of files.
+Then comes the exFAT, and there is a considerable difference between them.

 The exFAT (Extensible File Allocation Table)) is more advanced and superior to FAT32 (File Allocation Table 32), supported by more devices and OS, and it's the best solution for removable devices and flash drives.